aklump/loft_deploy/docs/source/configuration.md

 # Configuration Examples

-* After configuration changes you must call `ldp clearcache`.
-See _includes/schema--config.json_ for more info.
+* See _includes/schema--config.json_ for more info.
-* This includes updating Drupal's settings file; if you change DB credentials in the settings file, you will need to call `ldp clearcache`.
+* NOTE: If you change DB credentials in the settings file, you will need to call `ldp clearcache` manually.

 ## Example A